ali-awwad/fine-seo/README.md

 `{{ partial:fine-seo::components/meta }}`

+In case not all meta are required or further customiztion needed, then just copy the `/components/_meta.antlers.html` to your project and make the changes you like and call your own partial.

 ## How to Use

 Its straight forward addon, just visit the addon page and click on the blue button to generate the needed seo fields.